MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-schemas.md

 ---
-title: What are lakehouse schemas (preview)
+title: What are lakehouse schemas? (preview)
-description: Learn about lakehouse schemas: how to create, use, and understand their limitations. ms.reviewer: snehagunda ms.author: tvilutis
+description: Learn about lakehouse schemas, how to create, use, and understand their limitations. ms.reviewer: snehagunda ms.author: tvilutis
 author: tedvilutis